exectails/Mabioned/README.md

 by modifying the respective objects' properties by hand.

 For more information about the program and the game's files that this editor modifies refer to the files in the Documentation folder.
+Binary templates for the file formats can be found in [this repository](https://github.com/exectails/MabinogiFileFormats).
 If you encounter any bugs or errors, please create an issue so they can be fixed.

 If you'd like to help with the development or have suggestions on how to improve the program I'd be happy to review your contributions,